franke-hub/SDL/doc/Journal/Journal.md

 behind the message.
 A short "how to fix your code" comment was also added.
 See ~/src/cpp/lib/pub/Socket.cpp, method SocketSelect\::~SocketSelect.

-2025/04/24 Note: While a Select can reference a Socket, the Socket no longer references the Select.
-This code should be (but hasn't been) removed.
+2025/04/25 Update: While a Select references Sockets, the Socket no longer references the Select.
+(This was really a design flaw.)
+In the Select destructor, it's no longer meaningful to check whether or not Sockets are in a Select's database.
+This checking, an the "how to fix your code" comment were removed and replaced with another comment that explains why that code was changed.

 ### 2022/09/02 Maint commit